madixson/DogsvsCats_4380Project/README.md

 * Results from VGG16 model:
   * The model achieved an accuracy of _ on the testing set.

+* Results from ResNet model:
+  * The model achieved an accuracy of _ on the testing set.

 ### Conclusions

 * CNN Model